Lukas-LM/Data-Analysis/README.md

     - Pie Chart for Outcome-balance
     - Bar Chart for Feature-Cleaning
     - Heatmap for Correlation matrix
-- creating the Dashboard in Google Locker Studio
+- creating the Dashboard in Google Looker Studio
 - arrange the charts and graphs
 - give the visualizations a unifrom look